How investing works

 Direct investment in shares can be risky, as you're reliant on the performance of a relatively small number of companies.

-Therefore, you may want to consider buying equities through an investment fund, like a unit trust or open ended investment company (Oeic), investment trust or exchange traded fund (ETF), which investment in a range of shares in different companies.
+Therefore, you may want to consider buying equities through an investment fund, like a unit trust or open-ended investment company (Oeic), investment trust or exchange-traded fund (ETF), which invest in a range of shares in different companies.